 Where a pupil has a recognised learning difficulty or statement of special educational needs, identified by an Educational Psychologist, or other recognised body, appropriate provision will be put in place.
-The Junior School Learning Support Coordinator, in conjunction with the Head of the Junior School will ensure that statutory requirements and individual needs are met.
-(See Special Educational Needs and Disabilities Policy).
+The Junior School SENDCo, in conjunction with the Head of Junior and Infants, will ensure that statutory requirements and individual needs are met (see also Special Educational Needs and Disabilities Policy).